AaronVillegas5/macro-data-pipeline/README.md

 # Macroeconomic & Climate Analytics Platform

-An end-to-end data analytics project designed to extract actionable insights from macroeconomic indicators and climate data.
+An end-to-end data analytics project designed to extract actionable insights from macroeconomic indicators, consumer retail behavior, and climate data.

-This platform automatically ingests, models, and analyzes time-series data to explore the intersection of environmental factors and economic performance.
+This platform automatically ingests, models, and analyzes time-series data to explore the intersection of environmental factors, economic performance, and consumer spending.
 By transforming raw API feeds into structured BigQuery data marts using `dbt`, the project enables advanced SQL analysis, business intelligence workflows, and natural language querying via a built-in AI Analyst Agent.

-While powered by data engineering infrastructure (Apache Airflow, dbt, PostgreSQL), the core focus is on dimensional data modeling, anomaly detection, and delivering immediate analytical insights.
+While powered by data engineering infrastructure (Apache Airflow, dbt, PostgreSQL), the core focus is on data modeling, anomaly detection, and delivering immediate analytical insights.

 ---